microsoft/Extensible-Digital-Content/README.md

     This is the splash screen that is displayed when the app is  initially loaded.

-If you want to add your own custom experience for a specific file type, you would.
+If you want to add your own custom experience for a **specific file type**, you would.

 ### Create your page to view the custom content
 1. Go to the solution explorer and ADD a blank page, this generates a UWP .xaml page and a .xaml.cs code-behind.